It’s Content Inventory Time: Your Guide to Conducting a Long Overdue Content Audit

 - Webmaster: A technical lead will create the inventory, connect APIs and license the necessary tools.

 - Search engine marketer: An SEO professional who understands and advises on the organic search ranking components of content and the site.

 - Content owners: Content owners are generally the product managers for each part of the business

 - Content creators: This team often includes designers and people from HR, and the legal team.

-Valuable tools to perform content audits
+What are the best tools to perform a content inventory?

 There are dozens of tools, templates and worksheets available to help perform content audits.
 First-time auditors will gain many insights from the great book, Content Audits and Inventories, a handbook by Paula Ladenburg Land.